 Still shopping?
 Me, too.
 And who wants to gift junk people don’t need?
 Forget about jelly of the month club.
 Give gifts that will keep your frugal friends and family members saving all year long.

 - Rechargeable batteries.
 Keep powering toys, flashlights, and other gadgets with less cost to you and the environment.

 - Glass storage containers.
 Packing lunch and storing home-cooked leftovers is so much easier with the proper containers, and glass ones are healthier and easier for re-heating food.

 - Cloth napkins.
-All I want for Christmas is new cloth napkins.
 I love cloth napkins, not only for their cost effectiveness, but because they work so much better than cheap paper napkins.

 - Wool.
 Barring wool allergies, wool sweaters, socks, or scarves are a great way to help a frugal gift recipient stay warm throughout the winter, ‘cause you know they’re too cheap to turn up the heat.
 Wearing wool saves us hundreds of dollars a year in heating costs, and of course we buy it at thrift or outlet stores.
 (But you might not want to give thrift store socks for Christmas.
 Just sayin’.)